Multi-Objective Agentic Rewrites for Unstructured Data Processing

-\techreport{Looking forward, two directions could improve the efficiency of MOAR's search process.
-First, reducing reliance on frontier (e.g., gpt-5) LLM agents for rewrite instantiation---e.g., through learned models or heuristics.
-Second, finding ways to estimate accuracy and cost without executing pipelines on samples.
-But overall, more broadly, MOAR demonstrates the promise of agentic approaches to query optimization: by delegating both the discovery and instantiation of rewrites to LLM agents guided by structured directives and intelligent search, we can effectively navigate the vast space of possible query plans for LLM-powered data processing.}
+\techreport{More broadly, MOAR demonstrates the promise of agentic approaches to query optimization: by delegating both the discovery and instantiation of rewrites to LLM agents guided by structured directives and intelligent search, we can effectively navigate the vast space of possible query plans for LLM-powered data processing.}